usabilla/usabilla-u4a-android-sdk/README.md

 # Installation

+## Supported version
+The Usabilla SDK required the minSdkVersion to be 16.

 ## Gradle instructions
 The Usabilla SDK are currently served through [JCenter](https://bintray.com/usabilla/maven/ubform/view):
 - make sure `jcenter()` is included in your repositories